gentakojima/detectiveyellowcopyrightedrat/README.md

 * `telegram` to configure the Telegram bot Token
 * `googlemaps` to configure the Google Maps API key

 The database should be initialized manually with the contents of `schema.sql`.
+The user must have access to the application schema and read-only access to the built-in `mysql` schema.

+You must load the timezone info into the `mysql` schema.
+This is usually done by the script `mysql_tzinfo_to_sql` included in MySQL distributions.
+Look at [the MySQL manual](https://dev.mysql.com/doc/refman/5.5/en/mysql-tzinfo-to-sql.html) for more details.

 After all that hard work, you should be up and running!